neon-sector/xenotime/README.md

-# x e n o t i m e
-### w h a t   i s   i t ?
+# `X E N O T I M E`

+### What the heck is XENOTIME?

-Xenotime is a C++ OpenGL/SFML-based 2D/3D game engine.
-Its primary focuses are organization, simplicity, consistency, and usability.
+**Xenotime** is a Rust/Piston-based 2D/3D game engine/platform.
+Its primary focuses are efficency, consistency, and immersion.

+### What's with the crazy name?

+It comes pretty much directly from the mineral [Xenotime](https://en.wikipedia.org/wiki/Xenotime).
+It was originally a codename, but I decided it should just be final.
+I chose this because it reminded me of Java's `System.nanoTime()` function, which is used in game loops.
+Don't let that mislead you, though.
+Java isn't relevant in this case.